Whitney High School (Cerritos, California)

 Gretchen A. Whitney High School, called Whitney High School or WHS, is a public school in Cerritos, California serving grades 7–12.
 It is in the ABC Unified School District.

-According to US News Report, as of 2022, Whitney High School is ranked 1st in the state of California and ranked 14th nationally among all high schools.
+According to US News Report, as of August 2025, Whitney High School is ranked 1st in the state of California and ranked 16th nationally among all high schools.

 History

 Whitney High School was founded on September 25, 1975 (under the name Gretchen A. Whitney Learning Center) as a community academic learning center.
 It was created by ABC superintendent Charles Hutchison, who envisioned Whitney to be a vocational school.
 The school refocused as an academic magnet/collegiate preparatory school.
 As a tribute to Hutchison, the current cafeteria is named the Hutch.

-In 1997, half of Whitney’s parking lot was purchased by a housing contractor to build a gated community adjacent to Whitney.
-In exchange, Whitney received funds to construct the long-awaited gymnasium.
-In 2012, Whitney built a multi-media arts center featuring computer labs, and a theater.
+In 1997, half of Whitney's parking lot was purchased by a housing contractor to build a gated community adjacent to Whitney.
+In exchange, Whitney received funds to construct a gymnasium.
+In 2012, Whitney built a multi-media arts center featuring computer labs and a theater.

-In 2018, Measure BB was passed.
-The school used the funding to provide for major technology renovations and the construction of a new science-focused building.

-The school briefly went into lockdown on March 2023 due to a threat of a bomb in the school in a call to the local police department.
+The school briefly went into lockdown in March 2023 due to a threat of a bomb in the school in a call to the local police department.
 No one was injured.

-Entrance
+Admission

-Entrance into Whitney is determined through mandatory placement testing.
-Students leaving elementary school are automatically tested, while students already in middle school or high school are required to take an additional writing test.
+Admission into Whitney is determined through mandatory placement testing.
+Students in elementary school are automatically tested during their sixth grade year, while students already in middle school or high school are required to take an additional writing test.
 Admissions are determined primarily through the California Assessment of Student Performance and Progress, with an additional criterion being the universally mandated essay examination.

 Academics

-Whitney's curriculum, as of September 2019 includes 15 Advanced Placement courses and 35 Honors courses, though students who attend Whitney High School are automatically placed in honors courses, except for math and physical education courses.
+Whitney's curriculum, as of March 2025, included 18 Advanced Placement courses and 30 Honors courses, though students who attended Whitney High School were automatically placed in honors courses, except for math and physical education courses.

+Whitney offers an "Early College Program" which began for the 2021-2022 school year.
+The program has students attending dual-enrollment classes at Cerritos College.

+In 2023-2024, Whitney administered 1,250 AP tests with a 98% pass rate.
+Whitney students achieved an average SAT of 1396 and an average ACT of 31.7.